-John F Larkin, QC was appointed as Attorney General for Northern Ireland on 24 May 2010.
-As Attorney General he has a wide range of responsibilities and functions as detailed below:
+Brenda King was appointed as interim Attorney General for Northern Ireland on 1 July 2020 and sworn in to office by the Lord Chief Justice 18 August 2020.
+As Attorney General she has a wide range of responsibilities and functions as detailed below:

 Chief Legal Adviser to the Executive